Tax Laws and Issues for Online Auction Sellers

-Misinformation about laws such as prohibiting the taxation of Internet access (internet Tax Freedom Act) and limiting sales tax on interstate sales have lead some to incorrectly believe that Internet sales income including online auctions is not subject to income tax.
+Misinformation about laws such as prohibiting the taxation of Internet access (Internet Tax Freedom Act) and limiting sales tax on interstate sales have led some to incorrectly believe that Internet sales income including online auctions is not subject to income tax.

 If you are an online auction seller, you may have tax responsibilities.
 You may be subject to liabilities for income tax, self-employment tax, employment tax, or excise tax.
 Your sales may result in capital gains, nondeductible personal losses, or you may have ordinary business income.

 Your Online Auction Income from Abroad is Taxable

 There have been recent reports about the interest of the Internal Revenue Service (IRS) in taxpayers with offshore bank accounts.
 The IRS' interest, however, extends beyond offshore bank accounts.
 The IRS reminds you to report your worldwide income including online auctions sales to foreign customers on your U.S. tax return and lists the possible consequences of hiding income overseas.

 If you are a U.S. citizen or resident alien, you must report income from all sources within and outside of the U.S. This is true whether or not you receive a Form W-2 Wage and Tax Statement, a Form 1099 (Information Return) or the foreign equivalents.
 See Publication 525, Taxable and Nontaxable Income (PDF) for more information.

 Consequences for Evading Taxes on Foreign Source Income

 You will face serious consequences if the IRS finds you have unreported income or undisclosed foreign financial accounts.
 These consequences can include not only the additional taxes, but also substantial penalties, interest, fines, and even imprisonment.